-Why is faecal egg count testing for your horse important?
+Why is faecal egg count testing important?

-Understanding your horse’s worm burden is a vital part of keeping them healthy.
-If left untreated, a worm infestation can cause a range of health issues, including stomach and gastrointestinal problems, liver damage and colic.
+Understanding the present worm burden is a vital part of keeping your animals healthy.
+If left untreated, a worm infestation can cause a range of health issues, including stomach and gastrointestinal problems, liver damage and colic.Â

 A faecal egg count allows us to identify the amount and type of parasite eggs that are potentially inside your animal’s digestive tract.
-This is performed by examining a sample of your horse’s poo (mixed with a special solution) under a microscope and measuring the number of eggs per gram.
+This is performed by examining a sample of your animal’s poo (mixed with a special solution) under a microscope and measuring the number of eggs per gram.

 How often should you test?

 It’s also important that you re-test two weeks after de-worming.
-This repeat testing – also known as a faecal egg count reduction test – allows us to work out whether the worming medication has been effective, or if your horse has developed resistance to the de-wormer.
+This repeat testing – also known as a faecal egg count reduction test – allows us to work out whether the worming medication has been effective, or if your animal has developed resistance to the de-wormer.

 Our faecal egg count service